Page Summary

 When using the stop-only integration, we require extra information for the static partner configuration as outlined in the Partner Configuration section.

-The format and parameters of a deep link are defined in Ticketing Links
+The format and parameters of the booking link (also called Ticketing link) are

 Partner API parameters